daniel-franz/js-code-analyzer/README.md

 ###### Options
 - -h for help
 - -i for interactive mode (re-check on key-press)
+- -s for silent-mode
+- -no-cyclo to disable cyclomatic complexity-check
+- -no-stat to disable printing statistics
 - -c for command-line output

 ## Credits